mariomadproductions/redump-dat-url-get/README.md

 # redump-dat-url-get
 Gets DAT download URLs from redump.info.
-It just uses the `requests` and `beautifulsoup` libraries to parse the HTML to get all the links in the `main` element with the link text "Dat".
+It works by parsing the HTML to get all the links in the `main` element with the link text "Dat".

 Usage: `redump-dat-url-get DOWNLOAD_PAGE_URL`
 e.g. `redump-dat-url-get 'https://redump.info/downloads'`